Jimasaur/simple-suno-bot/clean_export/HOW_IT_WORKS.md

 # How This Tool Works

-A comprehensive guide to understanding the Suno Bot architecture and data flow.
+A comprehensive guide to understanding the Synesthesia architecture and data flow.

 ---